-Management routinely plans future activities including forecasting future cash flows.
-Management has reviewed their plan with the Directors and has collectively formed a judgment that the Group has adequate resources to continue as a going concern for the foreseeable future, which Management and the Directors have defined as being at least the next 12 months from the filing of this 2018 Annual Report.
+Management has reviewed their plan with the Directors and has collectively formed a judgment that the Group has adequate resources to continue as a going concern for the foreseeable future, which Management and the Directors have defined as being at least the next 12 months from the filing of this 2019 Annual Report.
 In arriving at this judgment, Management has prepared the cash flow projections of the Group.

 Directors have reviewed this information provided by Management and have considered the information in relation to the financing uncertainties in the current economic climate, the Group's existing commitments and the financial resources available to the Group.
-The expected cash flows have been modeled based on anticipated revenue and profit streams with debt funding programmed into the model and reducing over time.
-The model assumes no new construction projects during the forecast period.
-The model assumes a stable regulatory environment in all countries with existing operations.
-Sensitivities have been applied to this model in relation to revenues not achieving anticipated levels.

-The Directors have considered the: (i) base of investors and debt lenders historically available to Thunderbird Resorts, Inc.; (ii) global capital markets; (iii) limited trading exposures to our local suppliers and retail customers; (iv) other risks to which the Group is exposed, the most significant of which is considered to be regulatory risk; (v) sources of Group income, including management fees charged to and income distributed from its various operations; (vi) cash generation, debt amortization levels and key debt service coverage ratios; (vii) fundamental trends of the Group's businesses; (viii) extraordinary cash inflows and outflows from one-time events forecasted to occur in the 12-month period following the filing date of this 2018 Annual Report; (ix) ability to reamortize and unsecured lenders; (x) level of probability of refinancing of secured debt; (xi) liquidation of undeveloped and therefore non-performing real estate assets that have been held for sale; and (xii) level of interest of third parties in the acquisition of certain operating assets, and status of genuine progress and probability of closing within the Going Concern period.

-The Directors have also considered certain critical factors that might affect its continuing operations, as follows:
+Specifically, Directors have considered: (i) there are probably no sources of new financing available to the Group; (ii) the Group has limited trading exposures to our local suppliers and retail customers; (iii) other risks to which the Group is exposed, the most significant of which is considered to be regulatory risk; (iv) sources of Group income, including management fees charged to and income distributed from its various operations; (v) cash generation and debt amortization levels; (vi) fundamental trends of the Group's businesses; (vii) ability to re-amortize and unsecured lenders; and (vii) level of interest of third parties in the acquisition of certain operating assets, and status of genuine progress and probability of closing within the Going Concern period.
+The Directors have also considered certain critical factors that might affect continuing operations, as follows:

 - Special Resolution: On September 21, 2016, the Group's shareholders approved a special resolution that, among other items, authorized the Board of Directors of the Corporate to sell "any or all remaining assets of the Corporation in such amounts and at such times as determined by the Board of Directors."
-This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Sellable Pricing of Assets; Asset Sale Schedules and Re-financing Scenarios: The Group now has sufficient market feedback, including offers for certain key assets, which have enabled the Group to incorporate market-determined pricing into its models; The Group has evaluated the progress of each transaction that it is working on and has looked at all reasonable scenarios for the combination and timing of different transactions in conjunction with sellable pricing.

-- Secured debt Refinancing and Cash Flow: Debt service obligations continue to be a significant part of the Group's outflow. - Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease, but still must accommodate for compliance as a public company. - Liquidity and Working Capital: As of the date of publication of this 2018 Annual Report, the Group forecasts operating with higher levels of reserves and working capital through the end of 2019 as compared to the previous year.
-Certain scenarios in relation to asset sales will not create working capital, while others will.
-Selling all or virtually all Group real estate and reverting cash flow will be critical to creating a healthy level of working capital reserves for periods beyond the Going Concern period.
+This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease, but still must accommodate for compliance as a public company. - Liquidity and Working Capital: As of the date of publication of this 2019 Annual Report, the Group forecasts operating with lower levels of reserves and working capital through the end of 2020 as compared to the previous year.
+Selling assets will be critical to creating a healthy level of working capital reserves for periods beyond the Going Concern period.